Kenya Police Bullets

-Kenya Police Bullets, is a Kenyan professional women's football club based in Thika, Kiambu County, Kenya, that competes in Kenyan Women's Premier League, the top tier of Kenyan football.
+Kenya Police Bullets, is a Kenyan professional women's football club based in Thika, Kiambu County, Kenya, that participates in Kenyan Women's Premier League, the top tier of Kenyan football.

 The club has won the Premier League title on three occasions in 2014–15, 2016–17 and 2020–21 seasons.
-The club is affiliated to men's team of Thika United who have been playing in the Kenya Premier League.
+The club is affiliated to men's team of Thika United who have been competing in the Kenya Premier League.